Wormholes in $f(R,T)$ gravity satisfying the null energy condition with isotropic pressure: Solution with specific transformation

 \subsubsection{Shape function $b(r)= \sqrt{r_0 r}$}

 Let us fix t shape function $b(r)= \sqrt{r_0 r}$, then one finds the $u(r)$ as \begin{widetext}

 \end{widetext} Without loss of generality one may determine the following redshift function $e^{2\Phi}=Au^2(r)$.
 But the condition $e^{2\Phi} \rightarrow 0$ when $r \rightarrow \infty$, is not satisfied.
-So, the constant of integrations $c_1$ and $c_2$ may be determined from the boundary conditions, $\Phi(a)$, at the junction interface.
+So, the constants of integration $c_1$ and $c_2$ may be determined from the boundary conditions, $\Phi(a)$, at the junction interface.
 Consequently, the stress energy tensor components are given by \begin{widetext}